 Phase 5: Testing

-The next step in enterprise technology implementation is testing.
 Testing is a crucial step in the software implementation process.
-It involves three key phases, each serving a unique purpose to ensure the technology works properly before going live.
+If you release without testing, you voluntarily create a recipe for disaster because the software might have bugs and issues.
+Testing involves three key phases, each serving a unique purpose to ensure the technology works properly before going live.

 Unit Testing: Ensuring Individual Components Work Correctly